 Facilitate research productivity with a larger group of multidisciplinary research collaborators from WRNMMC, DVBIC, National Intrepid Center of Excellence, National Institutes of Health, and other civilian and military partners.

-Develops, implements and conducts brain injury investigations in collaboration with other investigators.
+Develop, implement and conduct brain injury investigations in collaboration with other investigators.
 May serve as Principal Investigator.

 Responsible for providing expertise in cognitive neuroscience and neuropsychological assessment relevant to research on traumatic brain injury (TBI).
 Provides direct services, to include screening, neuropsychological assessment, treatment, referral, consultation and education.

-Plans, implements and reports results of studies on behavioral and cognitive correlates of in Service Members with traumatic brain injury.
+Plan, implement and report results of studies on behavioral and cognitive correlates of in Service Members with traumatic brain injury.

-May presents patient cases in conferences, reports, or meetings to discuss status and updates to cases.
+May present patient cases in conferences, reports, or meetings to discuss status and updates to cases.

 Ability to administer and score neuropsychological (cognitive performance) testing is required.

 Ability to select and apply statistical techniques appropriate to the brain injury research protocols) under development and/or application is required.

 S/he must adhere to legal, professional and ethical codes with respect to confidentiality and privacy.

 US Citizenship is required with the ability to pass a T3 security investigation